Ravindhra9/THE_JOBS_RECRUITMENT_SYSTEM_WITH_JAVA_MICROSERVICES_ARCHITECTURE/README.md

 # The-TopJobs-Recruitment

-This is Medium between Employer and JobSeeket.
+This is Medium between Employer and JobSeeker.
 The employer will post the job requirements.
 JobSeeker will apply to it.